Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

     python -m pip install psutil
     ```

-- Browse to the HTTP function endpoint `http://localhost:7071/api/MyHttpFunction`.
+- Browse to the HTTP function endpoint `http://localhost:7071/api/MyHttpFunction`, you can review the code in the `\azfunc_sample\MyHttpFunction\__init__.py`, you will see that it performs the following:
+- Connects to MySQL and performs a query
+- Creates a file an uploads it to Azure Storage

 ## 3 - Deploy to Azure